Amtrak Blue Water

 • Bike service may not be available at all stations.

-Bring your golf clubs in an enclosed, securely fastened, and full-length cover (vinyl, cloth, nylon, or hard-sided case) no larger than 72 inches and 50 lbs.
-Golf bag carts must be detached and checked separately.
+• Golf clubs must be in an enclosed, securely fastened, full-length cover (vinyl, cloth, nylon, or hard-sided case) that is no larger than 72 inches and weighs no more than 50 pounds.

-• Amtrak allows dogs and cats
+• Amtrak allows dogs and cats weighing up to 20 pounds, including the carrier.

 • After completing your reservation, you will receive the necessary paperwork, which you can find in the My Trip section.

-If you have a service or comfort animal, read the Amtrak service animal policy before booking to ensure your critter qualifies and for booking instructions.
+• If you have a service or comfort animal, read the Amtrak service animal policy before booking to ensure your critter qualifies and for booking instructions.

 Amtrak Wi-Fi

-Blue Water provides free Amtrak Wi-Fi.
-This service is intended for emailing and web browsing and may not allow streaming.
+This service is intended for emailing and web browsing, and it may not allow streaming.
+There could be dead spots along the route.

 Food on the Amtrak Blue Water